waldyrious/rst-playground/README.md

 # rst-playground

-This is an attempt at providing a fully browser-based reStructuredText playground that anyone can use without setting up a server.
+A fully browser-based reStructuredText playground that anyone can use without setting up a server.
 Try it out at <https://waldyrious.github.io/rst-playground>.